 Lighting Management: Avoid artificial lighting.
 Let her lay naturally according to daylight hours, even if this means no winter eggs.

-Hormone Maintenance: If your hen received a deslorelin implant, according to research from PoultryDVM, the effect lasts 4-8 months depending on implant size and individual hen response.
-Watch for signs the implant is wearing off: increased vocalization, crouching behavior, increased appetite, and eventually resumption of laying.
-Re-implantation may be needed every 6-12 months.
+Hormone Maintenance: If your hen received a deslorelin implant, the effect lasts four to eight months depending on implant size and individual hen response.
+Watch for signs the implant is wearing off: increased vocalisation, crouching behaviour, increased appetite, and eventually resumption of laying.
+Re-implantation may be needed every six to twelve months.

 Quality of Life Assessment: Some hens live comfortably for months or years after treatment, while others experience recurrence.
-Regularly assess whether she’s enjoying life – eating enthusiastically, dust bathing, socializing with flockmates, and showing normal chicken behaviors.
-Organizations like The Open Sanctuary Project emphasize that comfort and the ability to perform natural behaviors are the most important indicators of quality of life.
+Regularly assess whether she’s enjoying life, including eating enthusiastically, dust bathing, socialising with flockmates, and showing normal chicken behaviours.

 How Long Can a Chicken Live with Egg Peritonitis?